-If your combined marks for HSC Mathematics Ext 1 and Ext 2 are greater than 193 out of 200, we encourage you to join our Talented Students tutorials, scheduled on Thursday 1pm for the Algebra tutorial (H13D - Tutorial 1) and Monday 10am for the Calculus tutorial (M10E - Tutorial 2).
-These tutorials replace the regular tutorials for MATH1141.
+If your combined marks for HSC Mathematics Ext 1 and Ext 2 are greater than 193 out of 200, we encourage you to join our Talented Students tutorials, scheduled on Wednesday at 11am (W11D) and Monday 3pm (M15E).
+This tutorial is your regular weekly tutorial class.

-If you want to join these Talented Students tutorials email the First Year Office (fy.MathsStats followed by @unsw.edu.au) with your HSC Mathematics Ext 1 and Ext 2 marks and we will enrol you into MATH1141.
+If you want to join these Talented Students tutorials email the First Year Office - fy.MathsStats@unsw.edu.au with your HSC Mathematics Ext 1 and Ext 2 marks and we will enrol you into MATH1141.

 If you have already enrolled in MATH1141 and want to join these Talented Students tutorials, again email the First year Office with your HSC Mathematics Ext 1 and Ext 2 marks and we will move you to these tutorials.